Wasserwecken/bachelorthesis/readme.md

 # Analysis of surfaces
 Analysing existing surfaces and references is essential for procedural texture generation.
-Through the analysis of a surface we will see that surfaces are often compositions of multiple materials.
-All informations of how materials are layered and materials themself are madeup is resued later by replicating them.
+Through the analysis of a surface we will see that surfaces are often compositions of sub-materials.
+All informations of how materials are layered and materials themself are madeup is resued later by replicating them, suiting algorithms and teqniques which are available in fragment shaders.

-The overall objective of the analysis of surfaces should not confound with getting a physical and chemical unserstanding of materials, which might often help and is necessary.
+The overall objective of the analysis of surfaces should not confound with building a physical and chemical understanding of materials, which nonetheless may be helpful or necessary.
+The main objective is to extract patterns and geometric informations about the visual appearance, including height informations.
+To retrieve these informations, the analysis is carried out in three streps:
+- Extracting material layers
+- Visual appeareance of materials
+- Environmental influences

+## Extracting material layers
+Natural surfaces are build up from multiple materials, which work like layers in image editing softwares.
+Where through blending multiple layers athe final image is created.

+![alt][WIP]
+> *IMAGE OF TILES*

+By seperating a surface in layers of materials several advantages are created:
+- extracted sub-materials can be reused in other procedural materials.
+- sub-materials can be exchanged without breaking the procedural material.
+- other layers of materials, which build on informations of a materials will adjust automaticaly to changes.

+## Visual appeareance of materials
+## Environmental influences